lorenjphillips/llm-compression-demo/backend/README.md

-# KobiCompression Backend
+# TokenWise Backend

-This is a minimal Express backend for proxying OpenAI ChatGPT API calls and logging request/response history.
+This is a minimal Express backend for proxying OpenAI API calls and logging request/response history.

 ## Features
 - Securely proxies chat requests to OpenAI (API key not exposed to frontend)